connorjnel/ztm-python-dev/06-advanced-python-decorators/python-advanced-decorators.md

 Higher order function - function that accepts another function as argument or a function that returns another function Tip - Map, reduce, filter are higher functions

+## Tips

+tip - Function that wraps another function and enhances it, add extra functionality to other functions, can enqeue actions before and after wrapped functions